aki4/libgif-js/README.markdown

 # Overview

-This is the fork of buzzfeed's libgif-js https://github.com/buzzfeed/libgif-js (that is fork of https://github.com/shachaf/jsgif) with some changes.
+This is the fork of buzzfeed's libgif-js https://github.com/buzzfeed/libgif-js (that is fork of https://github.com/shachaf/jsgif with some changes).

 This repository contains example of gif to canvas loading and canvas to gif export with custom delay for each frame support.
 It works correctly only with one gif per canvas.